To be eligible to apply for any of the COFCL Scholarships, the applicant must meet the following criteria:

 Sex Trafficking is the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.

 Sexual Exploitation is the sexual abuse of children and youth through rape, the exchange of sex or sexual acts for drugs, food, shelter, protection, other basics of life, and/or money.
-Sexual exploitation includes involving children and youth in creating pornography and sexually explicit websites.
+Sexual exploitation includes involving children and youth in creating pornography, stripping and sexually explicit websites.

 Graduate students and students returning to school to receive additional undergraduate degrees after successfully completing at least one prior undergraduate degree program are not eligible to apply for the COFCL Scholarships.